 Academy, a school that serves grades K-8 in Evergreen Public Schools, the fifth largest school district in Washington.
 The school is built upon an important partnership between home and school, with online learning serving as the common ground.
-The Coaches, since teachers work to personalize individual learning experiences for kids.
-Weintraub plays in creating a solid picture of what kids are learning, and she values the active role teachers maintain in
+The school values parents as Learning Coaches, since teachers work to personalize individual learning experiences for kids.
+Weintraub appreciates the role that technology plays in creating a solid picture of what kids are learning, and she values the active role teachers maintain in creating and customizing content.